-Per 10/100/1000Mbps RJ45 port (Port-1 to Port-8)
+■ 10/100/1000BASE-T Interfaces (Port-1~Port-8)

-LED Color Function 1000 Lights: To indicate the port is running in 1000Mbps speed and successfully established.
-LNK/ACT LNK/ACT Green Blink: To indicate that the switch is actively sending or receiving data over that port.
-10/100 10/100 To indicate the port is running in 10/100Mbps speed and successfully established.
-LNK/ACT To indicate that the switch is actively sending or receiving data over that port.
+LED Color Function 1000 Green Lights: To indicate the link through that port is successfully established with speed 1000Mbps.
+LNK/ACT Blink: To indicate that the switch is actively sending or receiving data over that port.
+10/100 Orange Lights: To indicate the link through that port is successfully established with speed of 10Mbps or 100Mbps.
+LNK/ACT Blink: To indicate that the switch is actively sending or receiving data over that port.

-> Per 100/1000Base-X SFP Interface (Port-1 to Port-24)
+■ 100/1000BASE-SX/LX SFP Interfaces (Port-9~Port-24)

-LED Color Function 1000 Crear Lights.
-To indicate the port is successfully established at 1000Mbps.
-LNK/ACT LNK/ACT Green Blin To indicate that the Switch is actively sending or receiving data over that port.
-100 Orongo To indicate the port is successfully established at 100Mbps.
-LNK/ACT To indicate that the Switch is actively sending or receiving data over that port.
+Color Function Lights: To indicate the link through that port is successfully established with speed 1000 Green 1000Mbps.
+Blink : To indicate that the switch is actively sending or receiving data over that port.
+Lights: To indicate the link through that port is successfully established with speed of 100 Orange 100Mbps.
+Blink : To indicate that the switch is actively sending or receiving data over that port.
+Green